Last Updated on October 8, 2022 by Editorial Team

 Sensory activities can be done in both classroom and home environments.
 These activities can be minutes to hours long.
 Depending upon the space and time available, the children can be driven to these activities in the following ways:

-- Group activity in a classroom: Make play hour learning-oriented by including multisensory approach in kids’ leisure activities.
+- Group activity in a classroom: Make play hour learning-oriented by including a multisensory approach in kids’ leisure activities.

 - Project for homework: You can involve parents and ask them to guide kids to do these activities at home

-- Picnic activities: Use outdoor environments of various kinds to give an idea of practical application of a few sensory activities
+- Picnic activities: Use outdoor environments of various kinds to give an idea of the practical application of a few sensory activities

-- Engage kids in car during travel: Some activities require minimal space and few things only.
+- Engage kids in the car during travel: Some activities require minimal space and few things only.
 Keep the child engaged in these activities when travel time is long.

 Outcomes of using sensory activities